jkrauss82/ComfyUI_SaveImgAdv/README.md

 Images posted on CivitAI created with this node will only use the automatic1111 compatibility metadata, not the workflow as with original ComfyUI PNG files.

 The filename index appending only works with an additional underscore being added.

-## Description:

-This adds a custom node to save a picture as a Webp or Jpeg file and also adds a script to Comfy to drag and drop generated images into the UI to load the workflow.

-PNG images saved by default from the node shipped with ComfyUI are lossless, thus occupy more space compared to lossy formats.

-Options: format (webp/jpeg), compression slider, and lossy/lossless (lossless supported for webp format only).

-The compression slider is a bit misleading: In lossless mode, it only affects the "effort" taken to compress where 100 is the smallest possible size and 1 is the biggest possible size, it's a tradeoff for saving speed.

-In lossy mode, that's the other way around, where 100 is the biggest possible size with the least compression and 1 is the smallest possible size with maximum compression.

-On default it's set to lossy with a compression of 80.

-The workflow JSON is embedded in the EXIF metadata of the images, sections ImageIFD/Make for prompt and ImageIFD/ImageDescription for workflow meta.
-Automatic1111 prompt info is added at field ExifIFD/UserComment.

-## Installation:

-Navigate to your ComfyUI custom nodes directory and clone this repo, restart ComfyUI.